itsbenter/PortraitFrameVariations/README.md

 - Enable or disable condition when a frame is applied.
 - Setting frames that should be used in specific condition.
 In case more than one is specified, random frame would be chosen.

-Details of each config is given when hovered over in [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) menu.
+Details of the config options is available when hovered over in [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) menu.

 ## Portrait Frames